There Are Mixed Signals on the Chart for Centrais Eletricas Brasileiras S.A. (EBR)

 Sponsored

-Further, it is important to consider EBR stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.41.
+As well, it is important to consider EBR stock ratios such as price-to-sales, which is currently 0.42.

 How does Centrais Eletricas Brasileiras S.A.
 (EBR) stock rate among analysts?
 Buy, sell, or hold?